 You should include the International Symbol of Accessibility prominently at the wheelchair-accessible entrance.
 Signage there should also contain important information on access, parking facilities and other services.

-2. Keep passageways clear and well-lit
+2. Keep doors and passageways clear and well-lit

 Avoid placing temporary displays or goods in a way that obstructs aisles and other passageways.
 There should always be continuous routes for wheelchairs within your premises to allow customers to move freely.

-To make your place easy to move and navigate, maintain a continuous, accessible path to and from certain sections of your premises, such as those leading to the parking area or any bathroom.
+To make your place easy to move and navigate, maintain a continuous accessible path to and from certain sections of your premises, such as those leading to the parking area or any bathroom.

 3. Consider furniture and fixture accessibility